-When we envisage pregnancy we imagine those stereotypical pregnancy symptoms of a glowing face, a blooming bump and eating for 2.
+When we envisage pregnancy we imagine those stereotypical pregnancy symptoms of a glowing face, a blooming bump and having to eat for 2.
 I found that I was very naive about what pregnancy could actually entail and I still feel that a lot of areas are not discussed enough or if they are it isn’t in the appropriate detail that we need.
 We have come through times where talking about personal issues is a no-no but I feel we are now in a society where we want the information, where we need to hear the truth and want to be far more prepared for what will happen during pregnancy, Continue reading “The Side of Pregnancy You Aren’t Always Told About”

 If you are a regular reader of my blog you will know that last week we were hit with the dreaded chicken pox.
 I knew it was going to be a tricky period because I have one of the most active children I have ever met and he wasn’t unwell with the spots.
 He had been pretty run down in the lead up to it but this had passed and he was still his usual ‘ants in his pants’ self.
 With that in mind, I turned to some fellow bloggers to find out what brilliant activities they had written about or could recommend Continue reading “7 Chicken Pox Survival Activities Tried and Tested”

 Chicken pox has finally reached us after knowing quite a few people coming down with it in the last few months and it hitting pre-school just recently too.
 It is inevitable when your child comes into close contact with so many other children but it was still a surprise and then the realisation hit that we didn’t actually know anything about what we needed to do.
 Continue reading “When Chicken Pox Strikes”